FusionAuth/fusionauth-site/site/_posts/2021-09-09-talent-funnel-fusionauth.md

 **David:** We're using FusionAuth to power authentication for our entire platform.
 We have both power users for our ATS platform as well as a very large volume of 'low activity' users who may log in a couple of times a year.

-We use FusionAuth to provide standard user accounts, 2 Factor Authentication with Google Authenticator and social sign ons which is a very important feature to reduce friction for registrations on our system.
+We use FusionAuth to provide standard user accounts, Two Factor Authentication with Google Authenticator and social sign ons which is a very important feature to reduce friction for registrations on our system.
 Our legacy system used it's own custom built authentication system which we wanted to move away from, we're not in the authentication business so why waste time implementing your own security, leave it to the experts!
 We tried many competitors but either the technology didn't fit our use-case or the billing would have been astronomical for the types of users we have.

+> A lot of authentication providers seem to overcomplicate the process, something I found was not the case with FusionAuth.

 **Dan:** Radically varying activity makes total sense.
 Did any of the seasonal variation surprise you?
 Do you scale your servers accordingly too?